vanStaen/rewaer/Readme.md

 # REWAER-BACKEND

 This repo intend to host the Backend of the app REWEAR.
-Written with Node.js and JS express.
+Written with Node.js and JS express. </br>
+Please address any questions/comments to admin@rewear.com.

 ## INSTALL/RUN LOCALY